 Our services and therapies are adapted to each child's needs and can include: group activities, one-to-one educational activities, socialising, art therapy, sensory therapy, speech therapy, physiotherapy and family guidance support.

 Thanks to the outstanding results obtained by FARA's specialist staff and the partnerships signed with local doctors and authorities, our Therapy Centres are gaining an enviable reputation with increasingly more parents requesting its support for their children.
-We work with the universities and have students on placement learning from our skilled teams of therapists, ensuring the high standards of care for children with disabilities in Romania being modelled at our centres continues to develop and spread to other areas of the care system.
+We work with the universities and have physiotherapy students on placement learning from our skilled teams of therapists, ensuring the high standards of care for children with disabilities in Romania being modelled at our centres continue to develop and spread to other areas of the care system.